 - Keep your page titles between 40 and 65 characters

 - Ensure page titles are unique and not duplicated across the site

 The meta description is a short description that appears below a search result on Google.
-Its purpose is to encourage people to click on your website.
-Meta descriptions don’t directly impact your search engine ranking, although clicks to your website can indirectly impact your search engine ranking, so it’s worth writing a compelling meta description.
+Meta descriptions don’t directly impact your search engine ranking.
+Instead, their purpose is to encourage people to click through to your website, so it’s worth writing a compelling meta description.